 These are the questions our team gets most often.
 The answers here could genuinely save your pet’s life.

-The window: 8–16 weeks of age — when a puppy's brain is actively forming permanent neural pathways.
-This is not metaphor; neuroplasticity research shows the brain is genuinely different after this window closes.
+The window: 8–16 weeks of age — when a puppy’s brain is actively forming permanent neural pathways.

 What happens if you miss it: Fear-based behavioral problems become exponentially harder and more expensive to address.
 The majority of dogs surrendered to shelters for behavioral reasons were insufficiently socialised during this period.